james-stevens/pyrar/COMMERICAL_HOSTING.md

 # Commerical Hosting for PyRar

-*** This document is not yet finalised ***
+*** This document is not yet finalised and prices/services may change before going live ***

-Commercial hosting for instnces of PyRar are available from pyrar.com
+Commercial hosting for instnces of PyRar are available from https://pyrar.com/

 # The principals of our hosting are
 - Your TLDs